ebp-nor/workshop-2024/day1_genome_assembly/05_YaHS.md

 # YaHS tutorial

-Congratulations, you have created your sawfly assembly!
-But now you have to combine your contigs into scaffolds, and for that we use **YaHS**.
+If Hifiasm has completetd, than congratulations: you have created your sawfly assembly!
+However, this is not the end of it.
+The next step is to combine the generated contigs into larger scaffolds.
+For this we will use **YaHS**.
 YaHS stands for “yet another Hi-C scaffolding tool”, and as the name implies, there are a lot of Hi-C scaffolders out there.
 However, we in EBP-Nor choose to use YaHS because it is fast, creates more contiguous scaffolds, with better genome statistics compared to other widely used scaffolders.
 To learn more about this, click [*here*](https://github.com/c-zhou/yahs), otherwise scroll down to start scaffolding your haplotype-resolved assemblies.

 ## Scaffolding with YaHS